Weapons of Mass Creation Workshop Facilitation

 A unique feature of my facilitation is my ability to create meaningful processes that weave in nature, in large part thanks to my experience running immersive programs in nature and of course embodied knowledge through spending a lot of time in personal retreat.

 As humans, we do our best when our creative power is coming from deepest place possible.
 While deepening connection within the group and within the individuals themselves, embedding the process in nature and indeed even consciously including Nature supercharges everything.
 Nature may be a contextual support and also a respected participant.

-Some examples of how this may look in practice could include: workshops based at a venue in nature where participants are invited into their most centred, present and connected ‘peak state’ via meditative practices that work with nature; or a strategic planning process that includes listening to nature as a stakeholder and source of creativity.
+Some examples of how this may look in practice could include: workshops based at a venue in nature where participants are invited into their most centred, present and connected ‘peak state’; or a strategic planning process that includes listening to nature as a stakeholder and source of creativity.